vktrsvbd/FX_and_SOCKET/README.md

 Client excludes: AutoReload, ChartStage, Client, Client_log, LoginStage, DBConnect, Message

-Server excludes: Server, Server_log, DBdriver, Message
+Server excludes: Server, Server_log, DBDriver, Message

 Login is through the socket and the ChartStage takes data directly from database.
 The socket solution is safe.